rust-lang/book/src/ch11-01-writing-tests.md

 {{#include ../listings/ch11-writing-automated-tests/no-listing-01-changing-test-name/output.txt}}
 ```

-Now we'll add another test, but this time we’ll make a test that fails!
+Now we’ll add another test, but this time we’ll make a test that fails!
 Tests
 fail when something in the test function panics.
 Each test is run in a new
 thread, and when the main thread sees that a test thread has died, the test is
 marked as failed.
 In Chapter 9, we talked about how the simplest way to panic